maperial/maperial.github.io/_posts/2014-11-27-shade-animation.md

 This example allows you to animate a [shade](http://maperial.github.io/concepts/#shade-controls).

+Scroll the map near moutains for the best effects !

 <p data-height="450" data-theme-id="10317" data-slug-hash="MYwdap" data-default-tab="result" data-user="chrisdugne" class='codepen'>See the Pen <a href='http://codepen.io/chrisdugne/pen/MYwdap/'>Maperial : Shade Controls</a> by Chris (<a href='http://codepen.io/chrisdugne'>@chrisdugne</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>